14 Best Balance Sheet Templates for Excel

 Assets = Liabilities + Shareholder equity

 Whether you are a small-scale business person or an elite entrepreneur, a balance sheet is a mandatory financial document for your business.
-Much better, we have provided you with a free balance sheet template to ease your financial balancing.
+Much better, we have provided you with a free template to ease your financial balancing.
 The templates are straightforward and easy to read hence making you build a strong foundation for building your company/business financial statement.

 About This Article